NoahCornish/TorontoRaptorsStatistics/README.md

 Raptors player shots will be updated after each game as well.
 Eastern & Western Standings will be updated daily.
 These are sorted based on 'Winning_Percentage'

-You may use this data freely but must cite
+The "R" package used to access this data was "nbastatR" by "abresler"